Dental Crowns & Bridges in Dalton, GA

 Dental bridges are a great option for many people looking to restore their smile and improve the ability to chew or speak, which are often affected by tooth loss.
 Also, because natural teeth begin to shift into the open gap left by the missing tooth, getting a dental bridge prevents teeth from moving out of place and affecting the overall structure and shape of your face.
 A bridge also improves your bite after tooth loss so that other teeth don’t become damaged or worn down due to an uneven bite.

 When you come into our dental office to get a bridge, we will first need to examine your smile and make sure your mouth is healthy enough for treatment.
 Next, we will need to prepare the two natural teeth on each side of the gap so that they are ready for a crown.
-These teeth are shaved down to make room for the crown.
+These teeth are reshaped to make room for the crowns.

 During your next visit, the temporary bridge will be removed and the permanent bridge will be fitted and adjusted.
 It may take a couple visits to make sure that the bridge fits properly and that your bite isn’t affected.
 Once we have determined that your bridge is a good fit, it will be cemented into place.